skmotamarri2000/Flask-Todo-Application/README.md

 ![image](https://github.com/skmotamarri2000/Todo-Application/assets/144952861/0b958a8f-5097-419e-a451-b323183fb0f9)

 # Delete Task
-If we click on the task will be deleted.
+If we click on Delete button, the task will be deleted.